GGIvcx/Vanish/README.md

 - See vanished players (If required permissions are met)
 - Toggle vanish for other players (If required permissions are met)
 - All permissions are customisable
+- Item pickup and mobs targeting the vanished players are disabled by default (toggleable)

 # Information
 - This plugin does **not** change the player preview from the server list.
 Vanished players are still visible there.
 Try turning the preview list off if this bothers you or disabling the reporting of playernames.